-Many of Al’s artworks are available from the Studios’ in the following fine art collection:Heroes of the Book of Mormon Collection
+Many of Al’s artworks are available from the Studios in the following fine art collections:Heroes of the Book of Mormon Collection

+In college, Al studed writing instead of art in order to develop his own artistic interests and style.
+He graduated from Brigham Young University with a BA in journalism (1976), and was later awarded an MA in mass communications (1979).
+He then studied colonial American history and documentary editing at the University of Virginia (1979).
 Following college, Al worked in various occupations for 18 years before he and his wife, Nancy, established Al Young Studios.
-During those years, he worked in the following capacities: Freelance writer and editor; part-time faculty member at Brigham Young University and Utah Technical College; partner in a consulting firm with contracts in the Middle East and western United States; senior researcher and advanced product designer, senior engineer, head of corporate communications and documentation.
-Throughout these years, Al’s writing-for-hire as well as writing and publishing projects of his own focused on breadth, depth, and complexities of large-scale endeavors, a wide variety of media, highly complex and sensitive content, as well as fictional, technical, and promotional genre.
-His formal training and experience also grew to include object-oriented design and implementation of complex object hierarchies in mission-critical, client-server software applications.
+During those years, he worked as: Freelance writer and editor; part-time faculty member at Brigham Young University and Utah Technical College; partner in a consulting firm with contracts in the Middle East and western United States; senior researcher and advanced product designer, senior engineer, head of corporate communications and documentation.
+Throughout these years, Al’s writing-for-hire as well as writing and publishing projects of his own focused on breadth, depth, and complexities of large-scale endeavors, a wide variety of media, highly complex and sensitive content, as well as fictional, technical, and promotional genres.
+His formal training and experience also came to include object-oriented design and implementation of complex object hierarchies in mission-critical, corporate, client-server software applications.

 Diverse subject domains throughout the years also provided opportunities for Al’s development and refinement of personal research methodologies and libraries that continue to influence the Studios’ creative and consulting projects.
 His experience in all phases of publishing also forms the basis for the Studios’ publishing, documentary, and archival projects.

-Al’s writing, editing, and other contributions appear in all of the Studios’ publishing and archiving endeavors:
+Al’s writing, editing, and other contributions appear in:Al Young Studios Newsroom

 (book and online archive